recast4j/recast4j/README.md

 ./gradlew clean build shadow
 ```

-Once the build is completed, the recast-demo application can be as follows:
+Once the build is completed, the recast-demo application can be run as follows:
 ```
 java -jar ./recast-demo/build/libs/recast-demo-1.5.1-SNAPSHOT-all.jar
 ```